 These are not only certified gluten free, but also certified vegan, peanut free, and keto.

 I’ve tried to focus on simple and mess free snacks in the list above.
-If you’re traveling or on the go, you don’t want to deal with a big mess or too many things to throw out.
+If you’re traveling, you don’t want to deal with a big mess or too many things to throw out.

 However there are still a few things that are useful to have on hand that will make your dairy free gluten free snacking easier.